 Working with the regional hemophilia networks and HTCs, the NHPCC is coordinating and supporting a national quality improvement (QI) effort with the regions and HTCs to further improve care and outcomes for individuals with bleeding disorders.
 Our strategy brings together three aspects of quality improvement:

 - Quality Measures

 Measuring quality metrics at the national, regional, and HTC level, using a collection of quality indicators.
 Reporting two bleeding disorder Healthy People 2020 evaluation measures raises bleeding disorders to a US health priority.
-Other national quality indicators are used to assess variation between regions and to identify opportunities for quality improvement.

 - Evidence of Best Practices